 We’d like to deploy a primer on Small Wars that provides more depth than this brief section.
 Your suggestions and contributions of content are welcome.

 Who Are Those Guys?

 Small Wars Journal is NOT a government, official, or big corporate site.
 It is run by Small Wars Foundation, a non-profit corporation, for the benefit of the Small Wars community of interest.
-The site principals are Dave Dilegge (Editor-in-Chief) and Bill Nagle (Publisher) and it would not be possible with the support of myriad volunteers as well as authors who care about this field and contribute their original works to the community.
+The site principals are Dave Dilegge (Editor-in-Chief) and Bill Nagle (Publisher) and it would not be possible without the support of myriad volunteers as well as authors who care about this field and contribute their original works to the community.
 We do this in our spare time, because we want to.
 McDonald’s pays more.
 But we’d rather work to advance our noble profession than watch TV, try to super-size your order, or interest you in a delicious hot apple pie.
 If and when you’re not flipping burgers, please join us.